(How to set up a shrimp tank with SL Aqua's complete product line!

 I’d recommend using a 10 gallon to 20 gallon tank to provide the best living environment possible.
 It’s not too small for parameter fluctuation and it’s not too big to look for your shrimps.

 This cycle can work for both caridinas and neocardinas.
 For neocaridinas, please use inert substrate and add kh conditioner along with gh conditioner.

-- For the base add a Milione and Mironekuton 200 grams per 26 gallon.
+For the base add a Milione (sprinkle over surface) and Mironekuton Clay (200 grams per 26 gallon).

 - Add buffering substrate.
 We generally recommend using 2 inches of substrate.
 You can use your thumb to measure the substrate or a measuring tape.

 - Add a layer of SL Aqua’s Magic Powder on top of the soil (you may use slightly more than recommended if you would like).

 - Add ™-1 and Aquavital (Follow instruction on bottle for proper measurements).